What is quiet quitting: Definition, examples & top strategies to tackle it in 2024

 9. Increased breaks: Escaping into breaks becomes a coping mechanism for a quiet quitter.
 Regular breaks offer brief respites from the monotony they've mentally checked out from, providing moments of solace in a sea of disengagement.

 10. Invisible presence: Physically present but mentally absent, a quiet quitter becomes an invisible entity in meetings.
-Their once-active contribution diminishes, leaving behind a mere silhouette of the engaged professional they used to be.
+Their once-active contribution diminishes, leaving behind a mere silhouette of the engaged employees they used to be.
 Recognizing these subtle shifts is paramount for proactive management and intervention.

 What are the root causes of quiet quitting?